JohnBetaCode/JohnBetaCode/Management_Notes.md

 Entrepreneurs are responsible and accountable for everything that happens, and they do whatever it takes to succeed.
 They risk their income, risk their own money for a dream.

-You own each project, feel it as yours, involving other skills as:
+You own each project, feel it as yours, involving other skills such as:

 * **❤️ Passion**: you deeply want to solve that problem in the world, and love the work it involves to make it happen, even if you don’t like some of the tasks.